YordanGergov/Games4All/README.md

-# Project Game Gathering
+# Project GAMES4ALL

-Project for boardgame and couch multiplayer video games gathering app.
-Everybody that is accepted to a meeting, posts what game they want to play.
-There will be lists of games, and best and recommended player counts for each of them.
+Project for boardgame, couch, online multiplayer video games gathering app.

-The functionalities will be as follows:(pending changes)
+The functionalities are as follows:
-*  Users will be able to register and login (using Parse.com and FB)
+*  Users are able to register and login (using Parse.com and FB)
-*  Users will be able to create/host a game  ;
+*  Users are able to create/host a game with title, description and play time they want
-*  Users can delete own games
+*  Users can delete OWN games
-*  Everybody can apply to join the meeting
+*  Other user can apply to join the created game
-*  There will be music
+*  The creator can accept/reject them!